Pi-thagoras/the-chicken-pen/economics/econs_year_12/Monetary-Policy.md

 	- The competitiveness of exports in overseas markets suffers as overseas residents pay more for the products they buy; **(X)**
 	- Imports become cheaper for Australian household; **(M)**
 	- Import-competing firms in Australia have to compete with those cheaper imports.

+### Strengths

+**Flexibility**
+- RBA meets 8 times a year, so monetary policy is relatively flexible compared to fiscal.
+- Interest rate decisions can be made without authorisation of parliament, which also adds to policy flexibility

+**Independence**
+- As an independent authority, Reserve Bank monetary policy decisions are independent of political bias.

+Monetary policy is more effective in the control of high levels of aggregate demand and inflation than it is during the contraction or recession phase of the business cycle

+**A contractionary stance** tends to have a **greater impact than an easy monetary policy** because *higher interest rates have a more direct effect on household and business decisions than do lower interest rates.*

+**Interest Rate - Exchange Rate Relationship** (Positive)
+- A cut in interest rates, for example, will lead to a fall in capital inflow
+- This will reduce the demand for the currency and lead to a depreciation
+- Net exports will be stimulated as prices fall in overseas markets , and imports should fall as prices rise. (?) – Improve this statement.
+- Thus an expansionary monetary policy (reducing interest rates) will not only increase consumption and investment but also increase net exports.

+### Weaknesses

+Both Fiscal and Monetary Policy suffer from time lags:
+- **The recognition lag** – the time taken to recognise trends;
+- **The decision lag** – the time taken to make policy decisions; and
+- **The action or effect lag** – the time taken for policy decisions to have an effect on aggregate demand and the economy

+The *recognition* and **decision lags** are short for monetary policy because the RBA Board meets monthly and its decisions are informed by recent data and expectations.

+The **effect lag** is thought to be quite **long**, because the transmission chain from the policy to the impact on aggregate demand is indirect – through other interest rates and then the cost of borrowing , cash flow, asset price and exchange rate channels.

+**Not Effective in a Contraction:**
+- Monetary policy seems less effective in a contraction or trough – low interest rates don’t seem sufficient to stimulate private spending when economic conditions are pessimistic.
+- Two of the four transmission mechanism channels are responsible for this weakness
+- **Businesses don’t necessarily react to lower costs of borrowing if they are not confident about economic prospects when aggregate demand is low** - this explanation is relevant in the Australian case in recent years.
+- Likewise, asset prices are influenced by many factors apart from the interest rate, especially expected future income that can be earned from an asset - this is influenced by confidence about the future

+**No Target**
+- Unlike fiscal policy, **monetary policy cannot be used selectively to target particular groups or sectors in the economy**.
+- The reserve Bank cannot raise interest rates in Western Australia to curb a booming economy, yet leave them unchanged in the rest of Australia.
+(States' differing performance)